Dates & Schedule

 All finishers completing the course (within the cut-offs and course opening times) will receive a Salomon Mamores VK™ finisher's medal.
 This will be presented after you return back in Kinlochleven once safely off the course.

-The Salomon Mamores VK™ winners' trophies will be awarded at the prize giving ceremony at T.B.C.
+The Salomon Mamores VK™ winners' trophies will be awarded at the prize ceremony approx. 16:00 on the Friday.

 2019 Prize Fund